Five Secretly Filthy Spots in Your Home

 If you're a Martha Stewart fan, you probably have a cleaning routine-at least for places where dirt is quick to accumulate and tough to ignore.
 But while vanity-cleaning the dust on your shelves and the crumbs on your floor is (as we say) a good thing, the bacterial buildup in less "dirty" areas poses more of a threat.
 Focus on these five often-overlooked, but important, spots to ensure that your efforts keep your health and your home at their best.

-The phone.
 Landlines may be on the wane, but they still pose a seriously germy threat to any home they're in.
 (Mobile users, you're not off the hook.
 Would you hold the bottom of your purse against your face?)
 Refresh your receiver at least once a month to keep a dirty mouth from catching up with you.